Coronavirus: PFA questions merits of Premier League stars taking 30% pay cut | Goal.com

 As the pandemic continues to paralyse football, the spotlight has turned on players' wages during this extended hiatus.

-And moves from the likes of Tottenham and Liverpool to reduce wages or furlough non-playing staff have attracted huge criticism.
+Moves from the likes of Tottenham and Liverpool to reduce wages or furlough non-playing staff have attracted huge criticism, with Stan Collymore and Jamie Carragher having been particularly vocal on the subject.

 Health secretary Matt Hancock is among those who have called on players to accept cuts, but the PFA maintains that its members are acting in a responsible manner.